open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 #### Consumer Expectations

-ExponentialHistogram bucket indices are expected to map into buckets where both the uppwer and lower boundaries that can be represented using IEEE 754 double-width floating point values.
+ExponentialHistogram bucket indices are expected to map into buckets where both the upper and lower boundaries can be represented using IEEE 754 double-width floating point values.
 Consumers MAY round the unrepresentable boundary of a partially representable bucket index to the nearest representable value.